-Next, Geo-IP fraud detection can be enabled in individual products, thereby allowing IP verification to be performed for all accounts, using this product.
-This allows you to apply Geo-IP verification to business and residential VoIP products, and skip it for other products (for backward compatibility or simply because it does not fit the business model, for instance for a service similar to Skype, where users can register and use the service anywhere in the world.
+Next, Geo-IP fraud detection can be enabled within individual products, thereby allowing IP verification to be performed for all accounts using this product.
+This allows you to apply Geo-IP verification to business and residential VoIP products, and skip it for other products for backward compatibility or simply because it does not fit the business model.
+For example, this can be used for a Skype-like service, where users register and can then use it anywhere in the world.